RazrFalcon/roxmltree/README.md

 Because in some cases all you need is to retrieve some data from an XML document.
 And for such cases, we can make a lot of optimizations.

-As for *roxmltree*, it's fast not only because it's read-only, but also because it uses [xmlparser], which is many times faster than [xml-rs].
-See the [Performance](#performance) section for details.

 ## Parsing behavior

 Sadly, XML can be parsed in many different ways. *roxmltree* tries to mimic the